Myths Part 2: The Science Behind Kratom Strains

 If you’ve ever wondered why brands are so focused on consumer feedback, it’s so they can play the role of budtender – regardless of the industry or product!

-How Kratom Will Be Classified in the Future
+How Kratom May Be Classified in the Future

 To summarize, kratom strains today are not based on genetic identifiers that we know will produce X effect if you consume Y amount.
 You can test this by trying the same strain from multiple vendors.
 The effects will be similar, but not one and the same.